-The TFI™ test is used by language learners of all levels, regardless of occupation or background, as a fair and objective measure of French proficiency for academic and business institutions.
+The TFI™ test is used by language learners of all levels, regardless of background, as a fair and objective measure of French proficiency.

 Who Uses the TFI Test and Why?

 Institutions use the TFI test for: